Will Smith Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.43 team ERA ranks 20th among all MLB pitching staffs.
+- The Dodgers have the 19th-ranked team ERA among all MLB pitching staffs (4.41).

-- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).
+- Dodgers pitchers combine to surrender 108 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- Miller gets the start for the Dodgers, his 10th of the season.
-He is 5-1 with a 4.25 ERA and 47 strikeouts in 48 2/3 innings pitched.
+- The Dodgers are sending Sheehan (3-0) to make his sixth start of the season.
+He is 3-0 with a 4.91 ERA and 18 strikeouts through 25 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty threw 4 2/3 innings against the New York Mets, giving up one earned run while surrendering three hits.
+- The righty last pitched on Monday against the Baltimore Orioles, when he tossed five innings, allowing four earned runs while giving up five hits.

-- In nine games this season, the 24-year-old has amassed an ERA of 4.25, with 8.7 strikeouts per nine innings.
-Opponents are batting .228 against him.
+- In five games this season, the 23-year-old has an ERA of 4.91, with 6.3 strikeouts per nine innings.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.